HotPotato87/Azure.Workflow/README.md

    .RunAsync();
 ```

-<b> Read and write with queues such as Azure servicebus or cloud-storage queues. </b>
+<b>2.
+Read and write with queues such as Azure servicebus or cloud-storage queues. </b>

 Send..
 ```